Scanian War: Peace

 Peace was negotiated between France (on behalf of Sweden) and Denmark–Norway at the Treaty of Fontainebleau on 23 August 1679.
 The peace, which was largely dictated by France, stipulated that all territory lost by Sweden during the war should be returned.
 Thus the terms formulated at the Treaty of Copenhagen remained in force.
 It was reaffirmed by the Treaty of Lund, signed by Denmark-Norway and Sweden themselves.
 Denmark received minor war reparations from Sweden and returned Swedish Rügen.
 Likewise, the Electorate of Brandenburg had to return most of her gains, Bremen-Verden and Swedish Pomerania, with the exception of most of Swedish Pomeranian territory east of the Oder, to Sweden on behalf of France in the Treaty of Saint-Germain-en-Laye.

 In Scania itself, however, the war had a devastating effect in raising the hopes of the pro-Danish guerilla known as Snapphane and their sympathisers, who thereupon suffered savage repression from the reinstated Swedish authorities.

 Outcome

 The exact result of the war is disagreed upon by scholars.
 Some sources view the war as a Swedish defeat, with other sources viewing the war as inconclusive.
 Historian Michael Fredholm von Essen also claims that one could argue that the real winner of the Scanian war was the French king, Louis XIV, along with Brandenburg.
 There are also sources that claim the Swedes won the war.
-The result of the war and the terms of the peace treaties were a large disappointment for Denmark, being referred to as "En skiden og skammelig fred" by a priest in Copenhagen.
+The result of the war and the terms of the peace treaties were a large disappointment for Denmark, being referred to as "En skiden og skammelig fred" ("A shitty and shameful peace") by a priest in Copenhagen.